-- (1) Regen provides vehicle braking by controlling the motor as a generator and returning the generated energy back to the battery. - (2) A direction change of the joystick will initiate regen braking at a level set by the direction brake current level.
-Braking effort is proportional to the position of joystick movement.
+- (1) Regen provides vehicle braking by controlling the motor as a generator and returning the generated energy back to the battery. - (2) A direction switch change will initiate regen braking at a level set by the direction brake current level.
+Braking effort is proportional to the accelerator position, with a minimum accelerator position giving 50% of the set brake level increasing to 100% for a full stroke.